Precision Joint Constraints on Cosmology and Gravity Using Strongly Lensed Gravitational Wave Populations: Simulations and results

 We then examine the influence of $\boldsymbol{\Omega}$ on the distribution of observed time delays $p(\Delta t|\boldsymbol{\Omega},T_\text{obs})$.
-As shown in Fig.~\ref{fig:pdtMD}, variations of $\boldsymbol{\Omega}$ result in noticeable shifts in the shape and peak location of the time-delay probability density function (PDF).
+As shown in Fig.~\ref{fig:pdtMD}, variations of $\boldsymbol{\Omega}$ result in shifts in the shape and peak location of the time-delay PDF.
 Specifically, increasing $h$ or $\Omega_m$ shifts the peak of the distribution toward shorter time delays, while increasing $\gamma$ moves the peak toward longer time delays.
 Besides, the overlap of different lines suggests the occurrence of degeneracy among $h$, $\Omega_m$ and $\gamma$.
-The concentration of time delays around several months aligns with expectations for galaxy-scale GL of GW \cite{Oguri:2018muv,LIGOScientific:2021izm}.
+These shifts and degeneracies directly determine the structure of the constraints obtained from the time-delay population analysis.
+The concentration of time delays around several months ($\sim 10^3$ hours, i.e., $\log_{10}(\Delta t\mathrm{[hrs]})\sim 3)$ aligns with expectations for galaxy-scale gravitational lensing of GW \cite{Oguri:2018muv,LIGOScientific:2021izm}.
 The shifting behavior with respect to $\Omega_m$ is qualitatively consistent with trends reported in Ref. \cite{Harvey:2020lwf,Wei:2017emo}.
+These shifts arise from the dependence of the time delay in Eq.~\eqref{eq:deftimedelay}, which propagates into the PDF $p(\Delta t|\boldsymbol{\Omega})$.
+This distribution then determines the expected number of detected events via Eq.~\eqref{eq:Lambda} and enters the likelihood of the observed time delays in Eq.~\eqref{eq:observed_pdt}, thereby directly shaping the constraints on $\boldsymbol{\Omega}$.

-According to Bayes' theorem, the posterior is is proportional to the product of the likelihood Eq.~\eqref{eq:combinedlikelihood} and the prior.
-We use Eqs. \eqref{eq:Lambda} and \eqref{eq:observed_pdt} to simulate the observed event number $N$ and time delays $\{\Delta t_i\}$ respectively, assuming the true parameters $(h,\,\Omega_m,\,\gamma)=(0.7,\,0.3,\,1)$.

-To check the validity of our model, we begin by constraining the cosmological parameters.
+According to Bayes' theorem, the posterior is proportional to the product of the likelihood Eq.~\eqref{eq:combinedlikelihood} and the prior.
+We compute the expected number of lensed events $\Lambda$ using Eq.~\eqref{eq:Lambda}, and draw the simulated observed number $N$ from a Poisson distribution with mean $\Lambda$, with the corresponding time delays $\{\Delta t_i\}$ from Eq.~\eqref{eq:observed_pdt}, assuming the true parameters $(h, \Omega_m, \gamma) = (0.7, 0.3, 1)$.
+We begin by constraining the cosmological parameters in GR.
 Fig. \ref{fig:hom} presents the joint constraints on $h$ and $\Omega_m$.
 Uniform priors over the following ranges are adopted: $0.6<h<0.8,\,0.2<\Omega_m<0.4$, with $\gamma$ fixed at $1$.
-The uncertainties are found to be $0.43\%$ for $h$ and $0.15\%$ for $\Omega_m$, which are comparable to those from other probes \cite{Riess:2021jrx,Planck:2018vyg}, assuming GR holds.
+The uncertainties are found to be $0.43\%$ for $h$ and $0.15\%$ for $\Omega_m$, compared to $1.4\%$ for $h$ from SH0ES \cite{Riess:2021jrx}, and $0.7\%$ for $h$ and $2.2\%$ for $\Omega_m$ from Planck \cite{Planck:2018vyg}, assuming GR holds.